Time-Aware Evidence Ranking for Fact-Checking: Conclusion

 \section{Conclusion}

-Introducing time-awareness in evidence ranking arguably leads to more accurate veracity predictions in fact-check models - especially when they deal with claims about time-sensitive subjects such as politics and entertainment.
+Introducing time-awareness in evidence ranking arguably leads to more accurate veracity predictions in fact-checking models -- especially when they deal with claims about time-sensitive subjects such as politics and entertainment.
 These performance gains also indicate that evidence relevance should be approached more diversely instead of merely associating it with the semantic similarity between claim and evidence.
-By integrating temporal ranking constraints in a neural architecture via appropriate loss functions, we show that a fact-check model is able to learn time-aware evidence rankings in an elegant, yet effective manner.
-To our knowledge, evidence ranking optimization using a dedicated ranking loss has not been done before in previous work on fact-checking.
+By integrating temporal ranking constraints in neural architectures via appropriate loss functions, we show that fact-checking models are able to learn time-aware evidence rankings in an elegant, yet effective manner.
+To our knowledge, evidence ranking optimization using a dedicated ranking loss has not been studied before in the context of fact-checking.
 Whereas this study is limited to integrating time-awareness in the evidence ranking as part of automated fact-checking, future research could build on these findings to explore the impact of time-awareness at other stages of fact-checking, e.g., document retrieval or evidence selection, and in domains beyond fact-checking.
+Alternatively, the analogy with spatial relevance can be explored by adopting similar spatial ranking methods for space-aware evidence ranking.